trueos/trueos-docs/trueos-handbook/install.rst

 **GRUB:** Select this option when dual-booting the system and the GRUB bootloader is preferred.

+.. warning:: |trueos| is currently experiencing issues with the GRUB bootloater.
+It is recommended to avoid using GRUB while the issue is resolved.
+See :ref:`Ongoing Issues` for more details.

 .. warning:: By default, |trueos| assumes the user wants to install on the entire first disk.
 When installing |trueos| as the only operating system on the computer, click :guilabel:`Next` to start the